Skip to Content

 29. Where theses are provided in a digital format that relies on non-standard technology, the Library provides no guarantee that formats will be shifted to ensure access in the future.

 30. Copies of Masters and Doctoral theses destined for the Library will be fully catalogued, and in the case of the digital copy, metadata tags will be added.
 The print copy will be lodged permanently in secure facilities in the Library for archival purposes.
 The digital copy will be lodged permanently in the University's digital research repository.
-Unless the Assistant Vice Chancellor with portfolio responsibility for research, has approved an embargo, the print and digital copies will be publicly accessible, including parts of the thesis solely in digital form.
+Unless the Provost has approved an embargo, the print and digital copies will be publicly accessible, including parts of the thesis solely in digital form.

-31. Theses may be embargoed for a period of time only if approved by the Assistant Vice Chancellor, with portfolio responsibility for research It is possible with digital theses to embargo part of the thesis (e.g. an appendix) while allowing the general text to be made available to the public.
+31. Theses may be embargoed for a period of time only if approved by the Provost.
+It is possible with digital theses to embargo part of the thesis (e.g. an appendix) while allowing the general text to be made available to the public.
 A thesis that is embargoed will have the author, title, abstract and metadata publicly available through the University's institutional repository.
 If the full abstract contains information that needs to be covered by the embargo, students should supply a short, bland abstract for this purpose (e.g. a doctoral citation).

 32. The University Archives is a preservation and information unit.
 It serves as the official repository of all archival records of the University and as a collecting archive by collecting and preserving selected material for research purposes.